Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 The Short Answer: WordPress dominates 43.5% of the web because it's easy - but that 20-year-old foundation is costing your business conversions.
 Next.js delivers the speed and scalability modern SMEs need to actually grow.

-WordPress controls 43.5% of the global web, according to W3Techs data.
-Among known content management systems, it owns 64.3% of the market.
+WordPress controls 43.5% of the global web because agencies adopted it for client simplicity, not performance excellence.
+Among known content management systems, WordPress owns 64.3% of the market, according to W3Techs data.

 In my experience working with dozens of UK SMEs over the past two decades, the comfort trap keeps businesses stuck while faster competitors pull ahead.
 I've seen this pattern repeat across industries - companies choose WordPress because it's "safe," then wonder why their conversion rates plateau.